-The Office of Science has published a new Statement on Digital Data Management, published at http://science.energy.gov/funding-opportunities/digital-data-management/, which governs applications submitted under this Funding Opportunity Announcement (FOA), and is detailed in Part IV of this FOA.
+Applications submitted under this FOA are subject to the Office of Science Statement on Digital Data Management, published at https://science.energy.gov/funding-opportunities/digital-data-management/.
+Compliance with this statement is detailed in Part IV of this FOA.